Jerome Jones: Eye condition

 Throughout most of his career with Immature/IMX, Jones wore an eye patch over his right eye, leading to speculation that Jones had an eye condition.
 However, Jones later clarified the situation in a verse from his song "Look Down On Me", featured on his debut album Food For Thought:

 I remember when Brandy Norwood hit me in my eye.
 I had a detached retina (and) my lens came out, I had to have three eye surgeries.
 And she thought we'd never be cool again.
 But I put that on my life, I love her to death.
 If she hear me talking, I know she can hear the honesty in my voice and my sincerity.

 Jones has stated that he was hit in the eye with a book.

+In Brandy's 2026 autobiography, Phases, she stated she only threw the book as another group member had sexually assaulted her.